AsherJingkongChen/video-compression-assignment/outputs/README.md

 Convert an image from RGB to YCbCr `4:2:0` and recover it.

+*Assume that the copied image is equivalent to the original image.*

+### Comparison between the copied and transformed RGB images

-Below are the comparison metrics, they are computed from the copied and transformed images in the RGB color space:
+Below are the comparison metrics, they are computed between the copied and transformed images in the RGB color space:

 ```python
 [['<Metrics>', '<Score>', '<Goal>'],